 One of the first lessons that we usually do as Fall starts approaching is an apple unit.
-I also love when my girls make handprint crafts, because it makes it so personal and it’s apart of them.
-We made these adorable Handprint Apple Trees that I absolutely love!
-I guided the girls in created their craft, but i really let them be creative.
+I also love when my girls make handprint crafts because it makes it so personal and it’s apart of them.
+We made this adorable Handprint Apple Trees that I absolutely love!
+I guided the girls in creating their craft, but I really let them be creative.

 - White construction paper or craft paper